nicolabs/nicobot/README.md

 Run `transbot -h` to get a description of all options.

+The bot needs several configuration files that will be generated / downloaded the first time if not provided.

 Below are the most important configuration options for this bot (please also check the generic options below) :

 - **--keyword** and **--keywords-file** will help you generate the list of keywords that will trigger the bot.
-To do this, run `transbot --keyword <a_keyword> --keyword <another_keyword> ...` a **first time with** : this will download all known translations for these keywords and save them into a `keywords.json` file.
+To do this, run `transbot --keyword <a_keyword> --keyword <another_keyword> ...` **a first time** : this will download all known translations for these keywords and save them into a `keywords.json` file.
 Next time you run the bot, **don't** use the `--keyword` option : it will reuse this saved keywords list.
-You can use `--keywords-file` to change the default name.
+You can use `--keywords-file` to change the file name.
-- **--languages-file** : The first time the bot runs, it will download the list of supported languages into `languages.<locale>.json` and reuse it afterwards but you can give it a specific file with the set of languages you want.
-You can use `--locale` to set the desired locale.
+- **--languages-file** : The first time the bot runs it will download the list of supported languages into `languages.<locale>.json` and reuse it afterwards.
+You can edit it, to keep just the set of languages you want for instance.
+You can also use the `--locale` option to indicate the desired locale.
 - **--locale** will select the locale to use for default translations (with no target language specified) and as the default parsing language for keywords.
-- **--ibmcloud-url** and **--ibmcloud-apikey** can be obtained from your IBM Cloud account ([create a Language Translator instance](https://cloud.ibm.com/apidocs/language-translator) then go to [the resource list](https://cloud.ibm.com/resources?groups=resource-instance))
+- **--ibmcloud-url** and **--ibmcloud-apikey** take arguments you can obtain from your IBM Cloud account ([create a Language Translator instance](https://cloud.ibm.com/apidocs/language-translator) then go to [the resource list](https://cloud.ibm.com/resources?groups=resource-instance))

-The **i18n.\<locale>.yml** file contains localization strings for your locale and fun :
+The **i18n.\<locale>.yml** file contains localization strings for your locale :
 - *Transbot* will say "Hello" when started and "Goodbye" before shutting down : you can configure those banners in this file.
 - It also defines the pattern that terminates the bot.